LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlow.md

 * For escalations, the naming convention for these skills should use a "-" instead of “_”.
 Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with “BOT-” within LiveEngage.

 * We use the character ‘.’ as a delimiter in the ‘action’ object.
 We recommend that you do **NOT** use  ‘.’ in a skill name in LiveEngage.
 Refer page 11, section: *Transfer/Escalations* for an example.

-### Functions of the Bot Connector

-The Bot Connector provides the basic functionality to send/receive text messages between LiveEngage and Google Dialogflow.
-The integration between the Bot Connector and Dialogflow also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
-Additionally, it also provides the ability to transfer the conversation to other skills, using the actions functionality.
-The following are the functions we support today.

-### Supported Versions

-This document outlines the functions of the integration between LiveEngage and Google Dialogflow **API V1** only.

 ### Welcome Event